 - Wash your hands again to remove any medication.

-Do not allow the dropper tip of the bottle to touch the eye or other surrounding structures.
+Do not allow the dropper tip of the bottle to touch the eye or other surrounding areas.
 This can contaminate the tip with common bacteria known to cause eye infections.
-Serious damage to the eye may result if you use eye drop solutions that have become contaminated.
+Serious damage to the eye may result if your eye drop solution becomes contaminated.

-If more than one type of eye drop is needed, wait at least 5 minutes before using the second type of eye drop.
+If you are using more than one type of eye drop, wait at least 5 minutes before using the second type of eye drop.

 It is important to take this medication exactly as prescribed by your doctor.
 If you miss a dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.
 Discard any solution remaining in the dropper bottle 125 days after opening the 10 mL bottle or 32 days after opening the 5 mL bottle.
 If the suspension changes colour, do not use it.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Do not use this medication if you:

 - are allergic to brinzolamide, brimonidine, or any ingredients of the medication

 - have a condition known as hyperchloroaemic acidosis